Yohannes Abraham: Ambassador to Association of Southeast Asian Nations

 On May 13, 2022, President Joe Biden announced his intent to nominate Abraham to be the representative to the Association of Southeast Asian Nations.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on July 13, 2022.
 The committee favorably reported his nomination to the Senate floor on August 3, 2022.
 Abraham was confirmed on August 4, 2022 via voice vote.
-He presented his credentials to the Secretary-General of ASEAN Lim Jock Hoi on October 5, 2022.
+He presented his credentials to the secretary-general of ASEAN Lim Jock Hoi on October 5, 2022.
+During his tenure, the U.S. and ASEAN negotiated a Comprehensive Strategic Partnership and then-Secretary of State Antony Blinken referred to Abraham as "one of our best" ambassadors in July 2024.

-Personal life

-Abraham is a native of Springfield, Virginia.
+Post-Biden administration

+In August 2024, it was reported that Abraham would lead Kamala Harris’s planned presidential transition.
+The organization was described as a "tight ship" and a "meticulous operation".

+In October 2025, Yale University’s Tobin Center for Economic Policy announced Abraham as a Distinguished Policy Fellow.
+As of 2025, he was also the Compton Visiting Professor in World Politics at the University of Virginia.

+In November 2025, Abraham was appointed co-chair of Abigail Spanberger's gubernatorial transition team.